 - undermine confidence of creditors and/or the general public by a perceived conflict if appointed.

-4.31 The IG expects that where the answer to either question is yes (and there is no reasonable and practicable way to mitigate these issues) that the personal insolvency practitioner decline the appointment.
+4.32 The Inspector-General expects that where the answer to either question is yes (and there is no reasonable and practicable way to mitigate these issues) that the personal insolvency practitioner will decline the appointment.

 5.1 The provisions of the Act, Schedule, Regulations and Rules impose specific duties on personal insolvency practitioners to act with integrity and maintain professional independence when administering personal insolvencies.